pearmaster/jacobs-json-schema/README.md

 ## License

-GPLv2.
+MIT License.
 If you modify the source, please publish your modifications.